Hi there,

 Outside of the office

-When I'm not doing this meaningful work, I spend my time relaxing at home or enjoying family time with my husband, son, and fur-baby.
+When I'm not doing this meaningful work, I spend my time relaxing at home or enjoying family time with my husband, kiddos, and fur-baby.
 One of my favorite things is an afternoon cup of coffee (especially if it's not too hot and I can sit outside).
 Aside from my self-care routine of journaling, walking, and meditating, I also like to unwind by playing a video game or watching a good movie.

 If you are interested in a consultation or would like to know more, click the "Let's talk" button below.